wangpy/google-play-android-publisher-plugin/README.md

 If you're seeing this error, it means you were relying on the previous behaviour where not specifying a release track name would default to releasing to the Production track.

 To fix this, update any job configurations to explicitly set the track name to `'production'`.

+### Rollout percentage was not specified; this is now a mandatory parameter
+Version 4.0 of the plugin made it [mandatory](#version-40) to specify the desired rollout percentage.

+If you're seeing this error, it means you were relying on the previous behaviour where not specifying a rollout percentage would default to releasing to 100% of users in the given release track.

+To fix this, update any job configurations to explicitly set the rollout percentage to `'100'`.

 ## Frequently asked questions
 ### What if I want to upload APKs with multiple, different application IDs (i.e. build flavours)?